 Igor Leont’ev, P.P.Shirshov Institute of Oceanology RAS (IO RAS)

 Abstract.
 The easternmost part of the Gulf of Finland is characterized by intense coastal processes where erosion dominates.
-Onshore laser scanning of a beach surface of three coastal zone segments of the Kurortny District, St. Petersburg was carried out during the process of realisation of the CliPLivE project and coastal monitoring investigated by “VSEGEI” and “Mineral” company.
+Onshore laser scanning of a beach surface of three coastal zone segments of the Kurortny District, St. Petersburg was carried out during the process of realisation of the CliPLivE project and coastal monitoring investigated by VSEGEI and “Mineral” company.
 One of the goals of the CliPLivE project was a prediction of coastal evolution by 2100 year based on retrospective analysis of the last century remote sensing data.
 The average annual range of coastal transformation was used for the mathematic modelling of beach profile changes.
 The model takes into account changes of sea level and possible increase of storm events occurrence.
 The onshore laser scanning was carried out each summer since 2012.
 After series of storms in 2015 the repeated scanning was carried out in December.
 It gave an opportunity to calculate volume and area of redeposited sand during the last storm that shows that a part or almost all sand material from eroded foredune was deposited in a middle part of the beach.
 This material forms an onshore sand bar in front of a new formed erosion escarpment.
 The comparison of the beach relief elevation models of 2012 and 2015 shows that another part of sand (up to 30-40% of volume of all mobilized beach sand) was washed out from the beach to offshore.
 The data of onshore laser scanning confirmed that the mathematical model of prediction coastal changes works.

 Key words: coastal erosion, beach deformation, storm events, sediment loss, numerical modeling, Baltic Sea.